-I sat down with Alex Womack to discuss my journey as an entrepreneur and factors that contributed to my success.
+Brian sat down with Alex Womack to discuss his journey as an entrepreneur and the factors that contributed to his success.

 Asking questions is a must in order to grow.
 The key is to know when to ask questions that are necessary and purposeful.

 There are four soft skills every young professional should prepare to present in an acceptable manner on day one

 Here are a few podcasts I have found useful to my businesses and my career.

 Conflict is unavoidable, especially in business.
 Learn my 3 tips to avoid and manage conflict at work.

 Building businesses and buildings from the ground up.
 Brian King, CEO of A M King discusses the truth about entrepreneurship.